Web Content Display

-I had the good fortune to meet my master in 1964.
-I said good fortune because before that I was also studying yoga, trying to practise certain asanas on my own, doing pranayama, doing some mantras, et cetera.
-And at one stage I was almost facing psychic disorders within myself and it was quite alarming, the symptoms were quite alarming.
-I had the good fortune to stumble across some books on fundamental psychology, and especially to come across the works of Dr Jung, which in a sense helped me to regain some sort of stability.
+I had the good fortune to meet my Master in 1964.
+I said good fortune because before that I was also studying yoga, trying to practise certain asanas on my own, doing pranayama, doing some mantras, etc. And at one stage I was almost facing psychic disorders within myself and it was quite alarming, the symptoms were quite alarming.
+I had the good fortune to stumble across some books on fundamental psychology, and especially to come across the works of Dr. Jung, which in a sense helped me to regain some sort of stability.

 It was at his feet, as we say in India, that I was taught the difference between religion and spirituality.
-Late on, I was to learn that there is another thing called spiritism, with which we are more familiar in the Occidental countries, dealing with occult phenomena, spirits, ghosts, all these sort of things.
+Later on, I was to learn that there is another thing called spiritism, with which we are more familiar in the Occidental countries, dealing with occult phenomenon, spirits, ghosts, all these sort of things.
 Because it is necessary to distinguish three things: religion, spirituality, spiritism.
-Perhaps we in India are qualified more than anybody else to talk about religion because we have so much of it and we have had it for so long – literally thousands of years.
+Perhaps we in India are qualified more that anybody else to talk about religion because we have so much of it and we have had it for so long – literally thousands of years.

-Unfortunately, as we say, few learn the lessons of history, because after coming to my Master, when I started looking into the past of my land there were clear, unmistakeable indications about the way Hinduism, as it was being practised, had robbed the thing of its beauty, its essence, of its value, of its effectiveness.
-One had only to see that out of Hinduism Buddhism was born, and Jainism was born.
-The two great outstanding spiritual leaders, Buddha and Mahavira, having been disillusioned, disenchanted, perhaps nauseated with the current temple practices, which impelled them to break away from the mainstream of that religious existence to which they had been born.
+But unfortunately, as we say, few learn the lessons of history, because after coming to my Master, when I started looking into the past of my land there were clear, unmistakable indications about the way Hinduism, as it was being practised, had robbed the thing of its beauty, of its essence, of its value, of its effectiveness.
+One had only to see that out of Hinduism, Buddhism was born, Jainism was born.
+The two great outstanding spiritual leaders, Buddha and Mahavira, having been disillusioned, disenchanted, perhaps nauseated with the current temple practices which impelled them to break away from the mainstream of that religious existence to which they had been born.

-Perhaps, with the onset of the Aquarian age, there is now again a break away from Hinduism in that sense.
-Because my master is very definite and emphatic that though God is unchangeable, immutable, eternal, we cannot say He exists in a tangible way − ‘tangible’ meaning perceptible to the senses.
-It was his teaching that God cannot be seen with these eyes, touched with these sensory organs that we have, and that the only way of recognizing His presence is by experience of His presence.
+Perhaps, with the onset of the Aquarian age, there is now again a break away from Hinduism in this sense.
+Because my Master is very definite and very emphatic that though God is unchangeable, immutable, eternal, we cannot say He exists in a tangible way − ‘tangible’ meaning perceptible to the senses.
+It was teaching that God cannot be seen with these eyes, touched with these sensory organs that we have, and that the only way, shall we say, of recognizing His presence is by experience of His presence.
 I think for him it was a natural development of the technique of yoga, that as human beings develop in their own spiritual evolution from the very crude concepts of divinity to what we today think of as sublime concepts, but which may be, in the future, again crude to those of the future.
 The method or the technique of trying to achieve that divine presence has to change as our concept of the divinity or God changes.

 It was his teaching that when we thought of God as being embodied in physical objects, the human mind of those times naturally turned to worship of external objects, embodying them with the divinity – which is, of course, undeniable.
 But times change, concept of God changes.
 We tend to grow from the gross to the subtle, and that is how the technique of raja yoga evolved in India.